himanshu708/Project-BlueSky-Minds/README.md

 ## 🎉 You're All Set!

-Your Weather Odds Pro installation is complete.
+Your Project-BlueSky-Minds installation is complete.
 Start making long-term weather predictions!

 **Next Steps:**
 1. Try predicting weather for your location 3 months ahead